code-chaser/hospital-management-system/docs/user-manual.md

 #### LIMITATIONS

 - Appointments can only be booked for the same day.
 Future appointment booking is not possible yet.
-- Appointment slots are fixed for doctors and cannot be changes.
+- Appointment slots are fixed for doctors and cannot be changed.
 They're of 1 hour length and from 9:00 AM to 5:00 PM.
 - There's no support for checking beds' availability while hospitalizing a patient.